spheras/backingtrainer/etc/knowhow-readme.txt

   2. make sure your android home is setting the nadroid-sdk folder (or add it) export ANDROID_HOME=/whateverfolderisyourAndroid-sdk

+(if necessary modify from config.xml the android-versionCode and version parameters)

 ionic build android --prod --release

   3. if you get an error like this: